The three main things that most affect airline comfort for a big passenger are seat belt extenders, seat space and restroom facilities.

 Original copyright held by Stef Jones ([email protected]).
 Article content updated by GrandStyle.

-GrandStyle also has great tips on selecting a size-friendly airline.
+GrandStyle also has great tips on selecting a comfortable seat on a size-friendly airline.